This post may contain affiliate links from which i can earn a commission

-As women enter menopause there can be increased feelings of stress anxiety and fear.
+As women enter menopause there can be emotional symptoms experienced such as increased feelings of stress, anxiety and fear.
 What causes depression and anxiety during menopause and how can we deal with it naturally?

 These feelings can be attributed in part to physical changes such as declining levels of the hormones progesterone and estrogen.